ansar317/Students-Score-Prediction/README.md

 ## Dataset

 The dataset used for this project contains information on the number of hours students studied and their corresponding scores.
-The dataset is included in the `data` directory.

 ## Prerequisites